Psykotikism/Mutant_Tanks/INFORMATION.md

 # Information
 > Everything you need to know about each ability/setting is below.
 Do not expect any help from the developer if you do not take the time to read everything below first.
-> This file uses the first (original) config format for examples.
+This file uses the first (original) config format for examples.

 - Maximum types: 1000 (Increase the value in the `super_tanks++.inc` file and recompile at your own risk.)
 - Ability count: 72 (Suggest more if you want; we always needs more.)

+# Sections
+- Plugin Settings
+- Tank Settings
+- Abilities
+- Administration System

 ## Plugin Settings